vegertar/dnsrouter/README.md

 DnsRouter is a lightweight high performance DNS request router with chaining middlewares.

-Highly inspired by julienschmidt's [HttpRouter](https://github.com/julienschmidt/httprouter) and miekg's [CoreDNS](https://github.com/coredns/coredns), actually, this router is developed upon HttpRouter's extreamely fast radix tree, and passed all test cases of [file](https://github.com/coredns/coredns/blob/master/plugin/file) plugin from CoreDNS.
+Highly inspired by julienschmidt's [HttpRouter](https://github.com/julienschmidt/httprouter) and miekg's [CoreDNS](https://github.com/coredns/coredns), actually, this router is developed upon HttpRouter's extremely fast radix tree, and passed all test cases of [file](https://github.com/coredns/coredns/blob/master/plugin/file) plugin from CoreDNS.

 In contrast to CoreDNS which is a complete DNS server, DnsRouter is targeting a library of a tree of stub name servers, all other resolving functions like filling out `ANSWER`, `AUTHORITY`, `ADDITIONAL` sections are designed as middlewares, which makes name server efficient and flexible.